Crowder District Park began taking Shelter Reservations on Monday, February 3, 2014!

 Crowder has three covered picnic shelters located around the park.
 Each shelter has a charcoal grill and playground access.

 All along the outer loop trail are gardens focusing on different themes or purposes.
 The Bird garden and the Prairie garden are located along the outer loop trail between the office and the open play field.
-The theme garden is nestled behind the Heron shelter, and the butterfly garden is next to the office.
+The shade garden is nestled behind the Heron shelter, and the butterfly garden is next to the office.

 Open Play Area